-Great-West Lifeco (Lifeco) and its subsidiaries, including The Great-West Life Assurance Company (GWL), have approximately \$2.8 trillion Canadian dollars in consolidated assets under administration and at the end of 2023 had approximately 31,000 employees worldwide and are members of the Power Financial Corporation Group of companies.
-GWL is a wholly owned subsidiary of Lifeco which is incorporated in Canada and listed on the Toronto Stock Exchange.
+Great-West Lifeco (Lifeco) and its subsidiaries, including The Great-West Life Assurance Company (GWL), have approximately \$3.2 trillion Canadian dollars in consolidated assets under administration and at the end of 2024 had approximately 33,500

 Lifeco is the indirect parent company of The Canada Life Group (U.K.) Limited (CLG).
 CLG is the parent company of Canada Life Limited (CLL) which is a U.K. based insurance company.